At a glance

 The quality of financial reports is a focus of corporate watchdogs such as the Australian Securities and Investments Commission (ASIC).
 ASIC conducts risk-based reviews of the financial reports of Australian entities as part of its surveillance program.

-Ram Subramanian CPA, senior manager – reporting policy at CPA Australia, says that ASIC examines the preparation of financials in accordance with the Corporations Act 2001 and with the Australian Accounting Standards.
+Ram Subramanian CPA, interim head of policy and advocacy at CPA Australia, says that ASIC examines the preparation of financials in accordance with the Corporations Act 2001 and with the Australian Accounting Standards.
 The latter are based on International Financial Reporting Standards (IFRS).

 “There is a degree of estimation and assessment, in terms of how certain numbers are measured and presented in the financials.

-An abundance of regulations, guidelines and frameworks govern ethical business practices, but improper behaviour can still slip through the cracks.
+Abundant regulations, guidelines and frameworks govern ethical business practices, but unethical behaviour can still go unnoticed.

 The 2019 final report of the Hayne Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was widely seen as an indictment of unethical behaviours across the sector.

-“There are some deeply unethical practices that emerged from the Hayne Royal Commission,” says Wayne Stokes FCPA, a member of CPA Australia’s Ethics and Professional Standards Centre of Excellence.
+“Some deeply unethical practices emerged from the Hayne Royal Commission,” says Wayne Stokes FCPA, a member of CPA Australia’s Ethics and Professional Standards Centre of Excellence, president of its New South Wales Divisional Council and non-executive director and chair at City West Housing.

-“As a former CFO, I have had some very robust discussions with my executive peers on what I was and was not willing to put in the financial statements,” adds Stokes.
+“As a former CFO, I have had some very robust discussions with my executive peers on what I was and was not willing to put in the financial statements.

-“Yes, we have IFRS and other accounting standards, but there is still a ‘grey area’ that requires some level of objectivity and common sense.”
+“Yes, we have IFRS and other accounting standards, but there is still a ‘grey area’ that requires some level of objectivity and common sense,” Stokes says.

-“Places like Australia are very compliance‑heavy, for all the right reasons, but I think that introduces an extra layer of stress that can result in the opposite of what it is intended to achieve,” says Stokes.
+“Places like Australia are very compliance-heavy, for all the right reasons, but I think that introduces an extra layer of stress that can result in the opposite of what it is intended to achieve.

 “Sometimes, personal agendas come into play, because executives may have a personal opinion and they push it, although I think that occurs less these days.”

 “There is a tension, and it is something leaders, and particularly boards, have to grapple with.
-It is why we need brave leaders who will talk about the ethical dimension of their decisions.”
+It is why we need brave leaders who will talk about the ethical dimensions of their decisions.”

-Despite this perpetual tension, Payne has observed a move towards more transparency and disclosures that are above legal and regulatory requirements.
+Despite ongoing tension, Payne believes there has been a shift towards more transparency and disclosures that go over and above the legal and regulatory requirements.

-She also notes the positive progress that has occurred since the Hayne Royal Commission.
+Payne also highlights the positive progress that has occurred since the Hayne Royal Commission.

-“I have heard this question asked when discussing business within the finance sector and across other sectors,” adds Payne.
+“I have heard this question asked when discussing business within the finance sector and across other sectors.
+This demonstrates an acknowledgement that meeting the legal minimum might not be enough,” she says.

 Payne has also noticed a greater accessibility to leaders of organisations in recent times.

-“During the Hayne Royal Commission, we saw CEOs fronting up to answer questions, and I do think that leaders are now a bit more visible and more accessible, and therefore more accountable,” she says.
+“During the Hayne Royal Commission, we saw CEOs fronting up to answer questions, and I do think that leaders are now a bit more visible and more accessible, and therefore more accountable.

-A lot of the change is driven by growing stakeholder expectations of ethical behaviour and strong environmental, social and governance (ESG) commitments.
+A lot of the change is driven by growing stakeholder expectations of ethical behaviour and strong commitment to environmental, social and governance (ESG) concerns.

-“The level of sophistication, in terms of how people make purchasing decisions, is increasing,” says Patrick Viljoen CPA, senior manager – ESG at CPA Australia.
+“The level of sophistication, in terms of how people make purchasing decisions, is increasing,” says Patrick Viljoen CPA, ESG lead at CPA Australia.

 “When you bring it down to basic economics, if your customers are demanding a particular service or product with ethical expectations and you fail to deliver on that, they will vote with their feet.
 There is an economic imperative here.”